Presheaves on lax double functors; or, Instances of models of double theories: The category of instances for a span-valued model

-We now turn to show that in this case, the category of instances of a span-valued model is of presheaf type.
+We study the structure of the category of instances of a model in the important case that the model is valued in $\Span$.
+We will show that, for a fixed span-valued model of a simple theory, the category of instances is equivalent to a presheaf category, and then extend the result to models of cartesian theories.
 We first construct the category whose actions will turn out to coincide with instances of a given model.